solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-03-06 [RTL Today; 30 years later, Berners-Lee sees mission to fix internet's ills](https://today.rtl.lu/news/business-and-tech/a/1315897.html)

 2019-03-05 [CNET: Tim Berners-Lee still believes the web can be fixed, even today](https://www.cnet.com/news/tim-berners-lee-still-believes-the-web-can-be-fixed-even-today/?ftag=COS-05-10aaa0b&linkId=64391961)
+* TimBL mentioned
+* Contract of the Web mentioned
+* The Solid project, which he's developing with researchers at the Massachusetts Institute of Technology, is meant to give people more **control over their personal data**, which today is being bought and sold without their permission.
+The idea is to give people "pods" for storing data, which would let them decide where and how their information is used by **apps that are separate from the data storage.**

 2019-03-05 [Daily Mail: 30 years later, Berners-Lee sees mission to fix internet's ills](https://www.dailymail.co.uk/wires/afp/article-6774129/30-years-later-Berners-Lee-sees-mission-fix-internets-ills.html)
 * TimBL mentioned